Pikcolo/kiv_game/README.md

         - The Explosion class creates an explosion element after an object collision.
         It will also have a function to remove itself after the collision.

+    - Class Coin(Entity)

+        - The Coin class is similar to the Enemy class, but it differs in the image, movement speed, and the fact that when a coin falls to the ground or the edge of the window, it does not lose points like an enemy.

+    - Class Player(Entity)

+        - The Player class defines the player, including the image, position, and speed of the bullets fired.It has a move_step function that defines the buttons used to control the player's movement and a shoot_step function that defines the button for shooting bullets.